kevinfrei/EMP/README.md

 ### Bugs

-- Clearing the queue restarts playback on the current song
-- Saw something odd with shuffle while it's playing in the Now Playing view.
-  Investigate!
-- Various Artists/Soundtracks still probably want some work...
+- Various Artists/Soundtracks still probably want some work (it's an eternal battle)
-- Some of the artwork & metadata settings aren' implemented
+- Some of the artwork & metadata settings aren't implemented

 ### Core Capabilities